 Graduate students pursue their degree in a discipline offered through one of the science, agriculture, or engineering departments at Montana State University—while they conduct their research in CBE laboratories.
 Doctoral students in engineering have a choice of seven options.
 Masters students pursue a degree directly from their home department.
 Student graduate committees are typically interdisciplinary.
 The student and graduate committee members select coursework appropriate for the student’s interests and degree program.
 Engineering students are encouraged to take microbiology courses; science students are encouraged to take relevant engineering coursework.

-In the school year 2015–16, 53 students from 8 departments were enrolled in the CBE graduate program: 33 were doctoral candidates, 20 were master’s candidates.
-50% of the graduate students were female.
+In the school year 2022–23, 68 students from 9 departments were enrolled in the CBE graduate program: 51 were doctoral candidates, 17 were masters candidates.
+563% of the graduate students were female.

 Expectations of CBE graduate students

-CBE students are expected to participate in our semi-annual Montana Biofilm Meetings
+CBE students are expected to participate in our annual Montana Biofilm Meeting (MBM),

-(MBM), which involve company representatives from industries that offer technical
+which involve company representatives from industries that offer technical and financial

-and financial support for Center research, as well as graduate internships and fellowships.
+support for Center research, as well as graduate internships and fellowships.
+This

-These conferences provide graduate students with unique opportunities to interact
+conference provides graduate students with unique opportunities to interact with industry

-with industry representatives, to learn about biofilm problems that face industry,
+representatives, to learn about biofilm problems that face industry, and to design

 Center graduate students are encouraged to take Environmental Engineering (ENVE) 546: "Biofilms," which covers the fundamentals of biofilms, and ENVE 534, "Environmental Engineering Investigations," which involves students in the application of biofilm technologies to a relevant field problem.
 Graduate students are required to attend and participate in the CBE’s weekly Seminar Series, featuring speakers from various industry and academic backgrounds.